If you can’t tell already, we’re HUGE slime lovers here. We’ve tried over 100 slime recipes.

 Slime itself is stretchy, fun, and provides positive sensory input.
 Something about stretchy, squishy slime is soothing to the soul, and playing with slime is satisfying.

 However, slime can be a lot more than just a sensory experiment or something that looks cool.
-I like to use slime in educational products, like in our preschool slime mats and this fun twist on the classic volcano science experiment.
+You can turn a slime volcano into a slime volcano science project!

 While doing this project, kids will learn about polymer chains, chemical reactions, endothermic reactions, acids and bases, the scientific method, and you can even use the experiment to explore volcanos and how they are formed and influence the landscape and climate around them.